Enand-lab/signalk-ntfy/README.md

   String indicating the ID of the currently active ntfy server (e.g., "local" or "ntfysh").
 Updated on startup and every 30 seconds.

 - communications.ntfy.responses (advanced mode only)
-  Received ntfy interactive button responses (e.g., user taps ✅ or ❌) appear here as SignalK deltas.
+  Received ntfy interactive button responses (e.g., user taps "Ok" or "Cancel") appear here as SignalK deltas.

 - communications.ntfy.commands (advanced mode only)
   Custom commands sent via ntfy (e.g., "action:reboot,value:true") are published here for consumption by Node-RED, other plugins, or automation logic.